$10.00 – $30.00

 The Ropes is the eponymously titled album from Hugh Christopher Brown, Jason Mercer, and Pete Bowers, grounded in the trio’s love of folk and soul artists of the early 70’s.

-PRE-ORDER: CDs and 12″ Vinyl expected late August.
+CDs and 12″ Vinyl are now available!

 The Ropes is the eponymously titled album from Hugh Christopher Brown, Jason Mercer and Pete Bowers.

 The band was born this past year on Wolfe Island where the three neighbours have become an in-house house rhythm section for Wolfe Island Records, recording tracks for the constant flow of artists through Brown’s island studio, The Post Office.